Moeid05/uploader/README.md

 # Uploader
 =======================

-'Uploader' is a Django-based web application designed to facilitate file uploads and management.
+'Uploader' is a Django-based web application designed to upload files and storage them.
 The project aims practice ._. im newbie and you gonna see a lot of stupid methods . hmmm

 ## Getting Started
 -------------------